tyfa7215/3308_projectFiles/README.md

 Usage For Everyone:
 Use google_api_key.json file in the google doc file as the credentials for the application, look at code implementation.
-VERY IMPORTANT: Do not push this JSON file to the repository or put publically online.
+VERY IMPORTANT: Do not push this JSON file to the repository or put publicly online.
 For Postgres refer to the javascript file or the python for username and password.